Escodoo/account-addons/account_move_grouped_line/readme/USAGE.rst

 4. View the consolidated summary of journal items grouped by account

-The grouped lines are automatically computed based on the journal entry lines, showing totals for each unique combination of account, analytic account, analytic tags, and taxes.
+The grouped lines are automatically computed based on the journal entry lines, showing summed debit and credit totals for each account.